OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-ignore-modules.md

 ---
 tags: Architecture Dashboard; how-to; manual
-summary: You can exclude classes of modules from tech-debt analysis in Architecture Dashboard.
+summary: You can ignore classes of modules during tech-debt analysis in Architecture Dashboard.
-en_title: How to exclude modules from tech debt analysis
+en_title: Ignoring modules during tech debt analysis
 ---

-# Excluding modules from tech debt analysis
+# Ignoring modules during tech debt analysis

 **Architecture Dashboard** provides an integrated, bird’s eye view of technical debt across an entire portfolio of applications and the interdependencies between modules in the developers’ environment.

 However, analyzing every module in a factory can result in a misleading technical debt score.
-To help your development team get a realistic picture of the portfolio's technical debt, you can ignore certain modules from the analysis.
+To help your development team get a realistic picture of the portfolio's technical debt, you can ignore certain modules during the analysis.

 Modules that might be ignored include: